 *Please email for Intern application.
 Deadline: May 30, 2017

-Production Internship (one position remaining):
+Production Internship (FILLED):

 Candidate should have some experience with hang and focus and conventional lighting instruments, comfortable working on a ladder, and the ability to take on individual tasks.
 Production Intern will gain hands on experience throughout the festival.
 Tasks will include: help prepare the Black Box theatre for the culminating performance, assist with the guest artist performance: GRIT, and act as Assistant Stage Manager and assist with back of house operations during the performances.